artilexx/Coinbase-Spark-Pipeline/README.md

 Created on databricks

-To do: add connection to a db and visualize
+To do: add connection to a db